brandur/sorg/content/passages-drafts/002-japan.md

 really only takes a few seconds to fall to target temperature).

-I was impressed by the usability features built into even a
-$15 kitchen scale these days.
-My favorite is that it'll "tare" (that's when you zero the scale to account for the weight of an empty container) automatically as soon as it's turned on so that as long as you put your container on it first, you can operate it by pressing only one button.
+I was impressed by the usability features built into a $15 kitchen scale these days.
+My favorite is that it'll "tare" (that's when you zero the scale to account for the weight of an empty container) automatically as soon as it's turned on with whatever's already on it.
+As long as you put a container on it first, it's operable by pressing only one button one time.

 Here's my Chemex process: